Who is the Audience

 HeartCode BLS is the AHA’s blended learning delivery method for the BLS Course.
 Blended learning is a combination of eLearning (online portion), in which a student completes part of the course in a self-directed manner, followed by a hands-on session.

 HeartCode BLS is the online portion of BLS blended learning.
-It uses a variety of eLearning assets such as dramatizations, eSimulations, animations, self-directed learning, and interactive activities to teach students BLS knowledge and skills.
+It uses a variety of eLearning assets.
+Assets such as dramatizations, eSimulations, animations, self-directed learning, and interactive activities to teach students BLS knowledge and skills.
 After completing the online portion, students will attend a structured Instructor-led course that focuses on meaningful skills practice, debriefing, team scenarios, discussions of local protocols and skills testing.
 Where available, students may also complete the hands-on portion with a voice-assisted manikin (VAM).

 After completing the online portion of this course, you must complete a hands-on session (sold separately) with an AHA Training Center (of which CPR Safety Services is a part of )to obtain a course completion card.
 Contact an AHA Training Center in your area for more details or to schedule a hands-on session.